lkcampbell/brackets-cowsay/README.md

 options will be ignored.

 ### Roadmap
-Add in modal UI for user to type in text for the cow to say
+* Add in modal UI for user to type in text for the cow to say
+* Make the installation restartless

-Add word wrap option
+* Add word wrap option

-Option for cow to think instead of speak
+* Option for cow to think instead of speak

-HTML option to wrap cow in `pre` tags
+* HTML option to wrap cow in `pre` tags

-Option to load different animals
+* Option to load different animals

-Option to load different files of things that the cow says
+* Option to load different files of things that the cow says

 ### License and Credits
 MIT-licensed -- see `main.js` for details.